 Commission on the Status of Women 68th Session 2024

-Carol Hanlon, a BPW Western Australia member and Founder/CEO of the Belmont Business Enterprise Centre and the BPW Business Incubator, regularly organises sessions at the CSW Forum in New York and involves BPW Australia members.
+Carol Hanlon, a BPW Western Australia member and Founder/CEO of the Belmont Business Enterprise Centre and the BPW Business Incubator, regularly organised sessions at the CSW Forum in New York and involved BPW Australia members.
 Carol presented at the NGO CSW68 Forum on ‘Economic Empowerment of Women Entrepreneurs, Gender Equality, and Sustainable Development Goals’.

-Deggi Altangerel, President of BPW Belmont will present on the intersectional impact on women, employment, and career opportunities and strategies for equity and inclusion in workplaces and in decision-making.
+Deggi Altangerel, President of BPW Belmont presented on the intersectional impact on women, employment, and career opportunities and strategies for equity and inclusion in workplaces and in decision-making.
+Sweta Gupta presented on behalf of Sudan.

 Commission on the Status of Women 62nd Session 2018